 Property prices in Neukölln

-House prices in Berlin Neukölln in period buildings start around 4500 € / m2.
+Vacant house prices in Berlin Neukölln in period buildings start around 5300 € / m2.
 The neighborhood is undergoing a deep transformation and a strong demand, particularly from home buyers from Nordic countries, Brits and also French nationals.
 The most requested areas are located in the Schilletkiez, near the docks and around the Richardplatz.
 For a property investment (rented-out apartment with a reduced yield), the price per sqm would be around 3300 euros.

 Property prices in Berlin Schöneberg

 This central neighborhood between East and West also has a scarcity of properties for sale and prices start around 5500 € / m2.
 The best areas are around Akazienstr. and Winterfeldplatz.
 There are some new projects near the Diplomatic Quarter with prices starting from 8000 € per m2.
 For period houses, tenanted house prices in Berlin Schöneberg would rather start around 3800 euros per m2.

 House prices in Berlin Charlottenburg, a very coveted neighborhood, start from 5500 euros per sqm for vacant flats in sixties buildings in the north of Charlottenburg.
 Vacant apartments prices in well-maintained period buildings start at 6000 € / m2.
 The most sought-after areas are around Savignyplatz, Kurfürstendamm and Oliverplatz where a one bedroom apartment is still affordable at ca. 6800 euros per sqm.
 For a property investment, the prices of the apartments start at around 4000 € / m2.

 Property prices in Berlin Wilmersdorf